atom/atom/docs/creating-a-package.md

   serialize: -> # ...
 ```

-Beyond this simple contract, your package has full access to Atom's internal
+Beyond this simple contract, your package has access to Atom's API.
+Be aware
-API.
-Anything we call internally, you can call as well.
-Be aware that since we
-are early in development, APIs are subject to change and we have not yet
+that since we are early in development, APIs are subject to change and we have
-established clear boundaries between what is public and what is private.
-Also,
+not yet established clear boundaries between what is public and what is private.
-please collaborate with us if you need an API that doesn't exist.
-Our goal is
+Also, please collaborate with us if you need an API that doesn't exist.
+Our goal
-to build out Atom's API organically based on the needs of package authors like
+is to build out Atom's API organically based on the needs of package authors
-you.
+like you.

-See [wrap-guide][wrap-guide] for examples of Atom's API in
+Check out [wrap-guide] for a simple example of Atom's package API in action.
-action.

 ## Stylesheets

 Stylesheets for your package should be placed in the _stylesheets_ directory.
 Any stylesheets in this directory will be loaded and attached to the DOM when
 your package is activated.
-Stylesheets can be written as CSS or LESS.
+Stylesheets can be written as CSS or [LESS] (but LESS
+is recommended).

 An optional `stylesheets` array in your _package.json_ can list the stylesheets
 by name to specify a loading order; otherwise, stylesheets are loaded